Varun-Kolanu/issue-assigner/README.md

 - Limit Assignees: Configure maximum number of assignees allowed per issue.
 - Limit Assigned Issues: Set a limit on the number of issues a user can be assigned to at a time in the repository.
 - Automatic unassignment: Users can request unassignment to an issue by commenting with a specific command.
-- Issue opened comments: Bot greets the user when issue is opened
+- Issue opened comments: Bot greets the user when issue is opened.
 - Customizable Responses: Customize the bot's responses and prompts using a YAML configuration file.

 # Usage

-1. [Install](https://github.com/apps/issue-assigner) the bot in your account.
+1. [Install](https://github.com/apps/issue-assigner/installations/new) the bot in your account.
 2. After installing the bot, create a file `.github/issue-assigner.yml` in the repo and paste the following content:

    ```yml